ecfidler/CS5167/README.md

 ### prio

--   make top bar work
-    -   timeout loop to update
--   stop/start button functionality

 ### stretch

+-   make the shower play audio if it's running
 -   add music page
 -   add timer page
-    -   prompt when 1 minute remains (add this to the timeout loop)
-    -   progress bar
+    -   add button to allow shower to be timed or not